tom-90/RROx/index.md

 ## Known issues

 - When running RROx on a client in a multiplayer session, controlling switches and remotely controlling locomotives is disabled while driving in F-mode.
 This is a limitation of the way RROx interacts with the game.
+- Teleporting does not work for clients in multiplayer.

 ## Changelog